mcoria/chesstango-tools/README.md

 - **uci-arena**: UCI arena for engine testing.

 # Credits
+- [www.chessprogramming.org](https://www.chessprogramming.org) probably is one of the best chess programming help resources
 - [chessboard.js](https://chessboardjs.com) has been used for implementing ArenaTV UI
 - [jenetics](https://jenetics.io) has been used for game evaluation parameter tuning